Logiqx/gps-details/docs/devices/garmin/advice/README.md

   - Activity type = other / windsurfing / kitesurfing
   - Satellite settings = all systems, GPS + Galileo, or GPS + GLONASS
 - Apps / data fields
-  - Windsurfing application, APPro Windsurf, GPSTC V4
+  - APPro Windsurf, GPSTC V4
   - Windsurf PRO and Any Sport PRO do not support all systems

 APPro